ucsf-wynton/wynton-website-hpc/docs/hpc/myaccount/unlock-account.md

 <!-- markdownlint-disable-file MD034 -->

-# Account Locked Because Password Expired
+# Your Account Has Been Locked

 ## What happened and why?

+If you are reading this, **your Wynton account has been locked**.
+This can happen for one of three reasons:

+1. **You let your expire password and you did not reset it within the 30-day grace period**
-If you are reading this, **your Wynton account was locked, because you let the password expire**. _Passwords must be updated at least every 12 months_ per University of California requirements.
+  - _Passwords must be updated at least every 12 months_ per
+    University of California requirements.
 Wynton sends out automatic email notifications reminding any user that their password is about to expire.
 These email messages are sent each Sundays starting two weeks before a password expires (*).
 To avoid this from happening again, please make sure to update your password at least every 12 months.
 If you cannot remember when you last changed it, you can always [change your password](../howto/change-pwd.html) at any time.

+2. **Your UCSF affiliation has expired**
+  - When leaving the UCSF, your UCSF affiliation expires and your account is locked.
+At times, this can happen also when you transition from one UCSF position to another.

+3. **Your Wynton guest account has expired**
+  - If you are not a UCSF affiliate, but have a Wynton account that was sponsored by a UCSF collaborator, then your UCSF sponsor needs to renew this every 12 months.

 ## Instructions for unlocking your account